Kinetic interacting particle system: parameter estimation from complete and partial discrete observations: Proof of main results

 \subsection{Proof of Theorem \ref{th: as norm}}

-\begin{proof} Observe that, in the following, we will provide the proof of our main results in the case where the parameters are mono-dimensional, in order to lighten the notation.
-The scheme of the proof is the same in both the complete and the partial observation case.
+\begin{proof} {\spa In what follows, we present the proofs of our main results for the case of scalar parameters in order to simplify the notation.
+For the same reason, we will omit in $\Delta_n$ the dependence in $n$.} The scheme of the proof is the same in both the complete and the partial observation case.
 For $A \in \{ P, C \}$, we use Taylor's formula and, as $\nabla_\theta L_n^{N,A}(\hat{\theta}_n^{N,A}) = 0$, we obtain

 Then, let us introduce the matrix

 Multiplying the equation above by $M_n^N$ we obtain the equation

 where